Family Home Guarantee

 Are there any risks with this scheme?

-As long as you're able to make your loan repayments, then this is not a problem because you will be building your equity.
-But borrowing 98% also means that your loan will be quite substantial.
-The smaller your deposit, the more money you borrower.
+The smaller your deposit, the more money you borrow.
 And the more you have to borrow, the more interest you pay.

 While the Family Home Guarantee is a federal policy intended to support single parents, if you can't repay the loan, then the government won't help you.
 You will have to sell the property so the lender can recover the debt.

-The Family Home Guarantee is similar to the existing First Home Loan Deposit Scheme.
-This scheme allows first home buyers to enter the market with a 5% deposit.
-They can also avoid LMI costs.
+• First Home Guarantee.
+The Family Home Guarantee is similar to the existing First Home Guarantee.
+This scheme allows first home buyers to enter the market with a 5% deposit while avoiding LMI costs.

 Need more help?
 Check out these guides